Computer Siksha

 It creates hyperlinks on the page

 Correct Answer: B — Metadata and document settings The <head> section holds metadata about the HTML document that the browser does not directly display.
 It includes the page title (<title>), links to CSS stylesheets, and character encoding declarations (<meta charset>).
 Additionally, it contains JavaScript references.
-Therefore, the <head> section gives the browser important instructions about how to process and present your document correctly.
+Therefore, the <head> section gives the browser important instructions about how to process and present your document.

 Font Tag